COVID-19: travel health notice for all travellers

 Other travel documents

-Business travellers must also prove that they have a local sponsor.
+In addition of the required visa, business travellers must prove that they have a local sponsor.

 Other entry requirements